turingschool-examples/js-fun-at-the-library/README.md

     different way you could make the tests pass?

 ### 2: Complete the shelf tests
-  - Unskip the first test in `test/catalog-test.js`, and get to work passing the tests
+  - Unskip the first test in `test/shelf-test.js`, and get to work passing the tests
-  - Run `npm test test/catalog-test.js`
+  - Run `npm test test/shelf-test.js`
   - Before moving on to the next iteration, take time to refactor your solutions.
+Is this the best approach to solving the problem?
+Is there a different way you could make the tests pass?

+### 3: Complete the library tests
+  - Unskip the first test in `test/library-test.js`, and get to work passing the tests
+  - Run `npm test test/library-test.js`
+  - Before moving on to the next iteration, take time to refactor your solutions.
+Is this the best approach to solving the problem?
+Is there a different way you could make the tests pass?

+### 4: Complete the Librarian tests
+  - Unskip the first test in `test/Librarian-test.js`, and get to work passing the tests
+  - Run `npm test test/Librarian-test.js`
+  - Take time to refactor your solutions.
 Is this the best approach to solving the problem?
     Is there a different way you could make the tests pass?